zukunft/zukunft.com/docs/llm/pending.md

 ## user default view

-add the formula_link overwrites to the 'all_user_overwrites' component used in the user_default view

 add a 'views', 'changes' and 'my' tabs to the value_default view that shows tha user overwrites similar to the 'views', 'changes' and 'my' tabs in the word default page

 add the value overwrites to the 'all_user_overwrites' component used in the user_default view